harvardinformatics/biotips/Biotips-workshop-Day3.md

     keep_md: true
 ---

-# Biotips Day 3: Interval files and shell scriptsBiotips Day 3: Interval files and shell scripts
+# Biotips Day 3: Interval files and shell scripts

 Welcome to the third day of the [FAS Informatics](https://informatics.fas.harvard.edu/) Bioinformatics Tips and Tricks Workshop!